jangsus1/Patch-Labeling-Study/public/gaze/assets/phase2_intro.md

 - You will receive **immediate feedback** showing:
   - Your response.
   - The actual correlation value of the scatterplot.
-- Try to tune your estimate in the following questions!

 ---

 ## Important Notes